ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/github_add_members_to_organization.md

 * In addition, it is very important the default access be set to

-# Making sure the default access is "None"
+# First, make sure the default access is "None"

 Before adding anyone to the organization as a member, be sure that the default repo permission is set to None.